udaygirish/interview_challenge_sufadv/README.md

 We'd like for you to read the paper, implement the BoT-Mix version in PyTorch, and run an inference loop (with untrained weights) on the given dataset of recorded expert demonstrations.
+Pages 1 - 5 of the paper should have all the info you need.

 ## Context / Assumptions